Seeeb3/Shrooms/README.md

 ## ⚠️ Notes

 - The current scraper retrieves **around ~300 mushrooms**, as many original pages are unavailable or broken on the Rogers Mushrooms site.
-- Class imbalance is handled using `class_weight` and oversampling when applicable.
-The Random Forest model (tuned version) is the only one trained using oversampling (via RandomOverSampler).
+- Class imbalance is handled using `class_weight` and oversampling with SMOTE when applicable.
 - All models are trained on the same fixed TF-IDF representation of the descriptions.

 ---